History of Counting Crows in Timeline

 September 2007: Town Hall Concert Recording

-In September 2007, Counting Crows recorded a concert at Town Hall, which would later be used for the album "August and Everything After: Live at Town Hall", released on August 29, 2011.
+In September 2007, Counting Crows recorded a concert at Town Hall, which was later used for their live album, "August and Everything After: Live at Town Hall" released on August 29, 2011.

 January 16, 2008: Free Digital Single Release

-On January 16, 2008, Counting Crows released a digital single on their website featuring "1492" and "When I Dream Of Michelangelo" as a free download.
+On January 16, 2008, Counting Crows released a free digital single on their website, featuring "1492" and "When I Dream Of Michelangelo".

 March 25, 2008: Release of Saturday Nights & Sunday Mornings